microsoft/hands-on-lab-serverless/docs/workshop.md

 </div>

-The Event Grid is an event broker that you can use to integrate applications while subscribing to event sources.
+Event Grid is an event broker that you can use to integrate applications while subscribing to event sources.
 These events are delivered through Event Grid to subscribers such as applications, Azure services, or any accessible endpoint.
 Azure services, First and Third-party SaaS services as well as custom applications can be the source of these events.

 The main Event Grid concept we'll use for the rest of this lab is called `System Topic`.
 A system topic in Event Grid represents one or more events published by Azure services such as Azure Storage and Azure Event Hubs.
 It basically plays the role of a pub-sub topic centralizing all the events of the associated Azure resource, and send them to all the subscribers based on their defined `event filters`.

-### Create the Event Grid System Topic
+### [FT] Create the Event Grid System Topic

 You can create Event Grid System Topics :